SankarChaitanya/SankarChaitanya/README.md

 - 👋 Hi, I’m @SankarChaitanya
 - 👀 I’m interested in learning and earning
-- 🌱 I’m currently learning cpp
+- 🌱 I’m currently learning BlockChain
-- 💞️ I’m looking to collaborate on cpp projects
+- 💞️ I’m looking to collaborate on BlockChain Projects
 - 📫 How to reach me gmail : sankar.chaitanya2023@gmail.com
 - 😄 Pronouns: CHEPO
 - ⚡ Fun fact: just into this .. :)